 For most families who fly few times per year, 10 passes will be enough.
 Plus, remember, you can bring two free guests with your unlimited Priority Pass.
 Having 10 passes gives you more flexibility and may be a better fit for families of four or more.

 If you plan to stay in a Hilton resort, getting $250 credit would be a huge win.
 When we stay in resorts, we usually end up spending a good bit of money on food because it’s too hard to go off-site.
+Apparently, even room charges (and potentially Hilton gift cards bought at the resort) will trigger the credit, but I can’t vouch for that.

 So, this is a valuable benefit, but ONLY if you were already planning on vacationing in a Hilton resort.
 You can see the eligible list of resorts here There are quite a few in Orlando and other popular tourist destinations, so maximizing this perk shouldn’t be too hard for most traveling families.